 - To reach our goal of solar accounting for 15% of electricity generation by 2030, storage will likely play an increasing role in providing power when the sun is not shining.

-- SEIA will be the voice of solar + storage.
+- SEIA is the voice of solar + storage.

 - Membership in SEIA by storage technology providers and their supply chain partners will become a must have in gaining access to the solar market and in leading solar + storage policy priorities.

 Why Solar + Storage?

 Solar and storage create business opportunities for each other.
 As solar penetration increases, states and solar companies are turning to storage.
 Energy storage can smooth electricity prices through arbitrage, manage evening energy ramps, mitigate the risk of curtailment, provide black start capability, provide backup power and more.

 The cost of lithium ion batteries (the most common type of storage paired with solar) has fallen rapidly as manufacturing has scaled up to support both electric grid applications and electric vehicles.
 For distributed projects, storage can address issues, help customers manage the move toward time-of-use (TOU) pricing and later TOU periods, and give system owners access to the power from their solar panels for more hours of the day.

 NREL’s analysis suggests that increasing solar penetration in California creates a market for 7,000 MWh of 4-hour storage.
 Texas and New England are beginning to experience the same kinds of conditions that create these opportunities.
 GTM reports that storage can compete for as much as 82% of projected new combustion turbine capacity projected over the next decade.